 Grand Rapids has long been a model of sustainability nationwide.
 Government, business and nonprofit partners have come together to set – and exceed – aggressive sustainability goals, earning the community top sustainability honors for more than a decade.
-In fact, the city was recently awarded a gold certification, the highest honor from the Michigan Green Communities Network, for its wide range of environmental sustainability projects.
 It’s no wonder residents and visitors, alike, find meaningful ways to get engaged and advance their own commitment to a healthy environment.
+We described some of those opportunities a couple years back, but see what’s new in this month’s edition of A Grand Investment.

 Grand Rapids: a national model of sustainability